mojaloop/documentation/contributors-guide/standards/README.md

 #!/usr/bin/env bash
 ```

-- When referring to other files, don't use a relative path:
+- When referring to other files, don't use relative paths:

 This is because your script will likely break if somebody runs it from a different directory from where the script is located